 Here I’ve covered a few fundamental considerations for your team’s online footprint that, if not managed carefully, could see your activities exposed to a range of nefarious actors.
 A genuine threat to the success of intelligence operations, your organization’s reputation, or worse, the safety of your people.

 It makes no sense to tackle these risks alone.
-At Fivecast our powerful ONYX collection and analysis platform – backed by industry leading technical and tradecraft support – can take the technical risk away from your OSINT mission.
-Freeing up your analysts and investigations to do what they do best, without having to constantly look over their virtual shoulder to see who’s lurking behind.
+At Fivecast our powerful ONYX collection and analysis platform – backed by industry-leading technical and tradecraft support – can take the technical risk away from your OSINT mission.
+Freeing up your analyst teams and investigations to do what they do best, without having to constantly look over their virtual shoulder to see who’s lurking behind.